ThamiStoppelli/Time-Currency-App/README.md

 Time and Weather are location-based → can be synced
 Currency follows a different logic → remains independent

-This reduces confusion and improves usability.
+This reduces cognitive load and prevents inconsistent behavior between features.

 ### Modular architecture
 Each feature is built as an independent module: